How we handle your homeowners or condominium association in Oakton

 We require that the renter abide by all community and association covenants.
-To guide us in this endeavor, we need the property owner leave a copy of your association rules in a kitchen drawer for the renter's reference.
+To help us in this duty, we ask that you leave a copy of your association rules in a kitchen drawer for the renter's reference.

-If your property is in an association that requires parking passes or pool passes, etc., it is the renter's responsibility to secure those passes.
+If your rental property is in an association that requires parking passes or pool passes, etc., it is the tenant's job to secure those passes.
 Most often the renter needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
 In some communities, you'll need to give us your old passes before new passes can be issued.

 Landlord Reference